 While solving the textbook questions, students often face several doubts and eventually pile up their doubts.
 To help the students clear all their doubts instantly, the NCERT solutions come as a great resource.
-Here, the detailed solutions for the questions in the light chapter (i.e. chapter 16) from NCERT science book class 8 are given.
-These NCERT science solutions for class 8 chapter 16 is created by subject experts according to the latest CBSE syllabus.
+Here, the detailed solutions for the questions in the “light” chapter (i.e. chapter 16) from NCERT science book class 8 are given.
+These solutions are created by subject experts according to the latest CBSE guidelines and syllabus.

 These solutions are very easy to understand and can surely clear all the doubts of the students instantly.
-Here, students are also provided with class 8 science chapter 16 NCERT solutions light PDF which can be downloaded and checked at any time and place.
-Check the detailed NCERT
+Here, students are also provided with class 8 science chapter 16 PDF solutions which can be downloaded and checked at any time and place.

 Imagine a person is in a dark room, will he be able to see any object which is kept inside the room and any other object which is kept out of the room?
 Elaborate.

 If a person is inside the room where there is no light, it is then impossible to visualize the object inside the room but the object out of the room can be seen easily.

 When light falls on eyes after reflecting from the object, then an object becomes visible.
 If the room is dark, then the object which is in the room reflects no light.
 Hence, the person is not able to see in the room where there is no light.
 If the light is present out of the room, it is possible to see objects out of the room.

 Write down the difference between diffused and regular reflection.
 Have the laws of reflection failed in the case of diffused reflection?